XRM-OSS/D365-UI-Test/tutorials/01_Startup.md

 // Easiest way to store credentials is to just separate url, username and password by comma in the file const [url, user, password] = config.split(",");

-// Pass headless: true for DevOps and when you don't want to see what puppeteer is doing.
+// Pass headless: true for DevOps and when you don't want to see what playwright is doing.
 // For debugging, setting headless: false is easier as you see what's happening const browser = await xrmTest.launch({
     headless: false,